bernardo-heberle/dcnl_ml_predicting_detox_outcomes/README.md

 ### Summary of contents:

-`divide_test_and_training_70_30.ipynb` - Code used for cleaning up the data, create outcomes based on percentiles, and separata training vs test dataset (80/20 Split).
+`divide_test_and_training.ipynb` - Code used for cleaning up the data, create outcomes based on percentiles, and separata training vs test dataset (80/20 Split).

 `analysis_feature_selection_30_70.ipynb` - Code used to select features for downstream analysis.